The 2012 Child Maintenance Scheme – fees and charges and how to avoid them

 Waiving enforcement charges

-- the paying parent has more than one employer and two or more deduction from earnings orders are made
+- the paying parent has more than 1 employer and 2 or more deduction from earnings orders are made

-- the paying parent has more than one bank account and two or more regular deduction orders or lump sum deduction orders are made
+- the paying parent has more than 1 bank account and 2 or more regular deduction orders or lump sum deduction orders are made

 - the paying parent has changed their employer or bank account

 - an application for a liability order is unsuccessful

 - the paying parent has successfully challenged a deduction from earnings order, regular deduction order or lump sum deduction order

 - the paying parent chooses to pay child maintenance from their salary

 - the paying parent is in the Armed Forces and a deduction from earnings request is made.